How To Feed A Loon

 • Use your fingers to press the seasoning mixture all over the top flesh of the fillets.

-• Heat 1 tbsp of oil (or butter) in a large sturdy skillet over medium-high heat.
+• Heat 1 tablespoon of oil (or butter) in a large sturdy skillet over medium-high heat.
 Heat until oil is just starting to whisp and a tiny bit smokey.

 • Carefully, add the fillets to the hot skillet, flesh-side down.
 Use a spatula to gently press down on the fillets.
 Cook for about 4 minutes, until nicely blackened.
 (You will most likely produce a fair amount of smoke from the skillet).